aaronpriven/Array-2D-pm/README.md

     around that.

-    Note that while modifying the elements inside the rows will modify the original 2D array, modifying the outer arrayref will not.
+    Note that while modifying the elements inside the rows will modify the original 2D array, modifying the outer arrayref will not (unless that arrayref was not blessed in the first place).
 So:

         my $unblessed = $array2d->unblessed;